teracow/googliser/README.md

     $ ./googliser.sh [PARAMETERS] ...

 Allowable parameters are indicated with a hyphen then a single character or the alternative form with 2 hypens and the full-text.
+Single character options  with no arguments can be concatenated. e.g. `-cdghkqv`.
 Parameters can be specified as follows:

+`-p` or `--phrase [STRING]`
+**Required!** The search-phrase to look for.
+Enclose whitespace in quotes e.g. *"small brown cows"*

 `-n` or `--number [INTEGER]`
 Number of images to download.
 Default is 25.
 Maximum is 1,000.

-`-p` or `--phrase [STRING]`
-**Required!** The search-phrase to look for.
-Enclose whitespace in quotes e.g. *"small brown cows"*

 `-f` or `--failures [INTEGER]`
 How many download failures before exiting?
 Default is 40.
 Enter 0 for unlimited (this may try to download all results - so only use if there are many failures).
 In rare circumstances, it is possible for the script to show more failures than this.
 Worst case would be reported as high as `((failures - 1) + parallel)`.
 The inevitable consequence of parallel downloads. :)